Kentico/kentico-amp/README.md

 4. Go to Sites -> Edit site -> Domain aliases
 5. Create a new domain alias corresponding with AMP domain name specified earlier

-### Activating AMP filter for a specific page
+### Activating AMP Filter for a specific page

 There are two options how to do it:

 * In Accelerated Mobile Pages application, add pages by selecting them from the site content tree.

-* In Pages application, by selecting a particular page from the content tree, navigating to Properties -> AMP filter, and then selecting "Enable AMP for this page".
+* In Pages application, by selecting a particular page from the content tree, navigating to Properties -> AMP Filter, and then selecting "Enable AMP for this page".

 ### Setting up CSSs